digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 > Images are taken from an already broken AU Falcon button, to prevent damage to good parts.
 Refer to the [parts sharing table](../../Miscellaneous/PartsSharing/PartsSharing.md#parts-sharing-table) for compatible model buttons
 {: .block-note}

 > Unlike the [Centre Console Buttons](../CentreConsoleButtons/CentreConsoleButtons.md), the caps for these buttons *cannot* be removed without disassembling the button.
-While it does appear to be possible, there is not enough clearance in the housing to allow for the tabs holding the tabs on the button cap to come out.
+While it does appear to be possible, there is not enough clearance in the housing to allow for the tabs on the button cap to come out.
 {: .block-warning}

 1. Locate and unclip the 6 small clips holding in the bottom plastic for the switch housing, noting: